When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 Altering The Bank Statements

-The errors might be of the following nature such as entering a wrong digit or completely missing out on a transaction.
 To identify such errors, you must compare the company’s general ledger with the bank’s statement.

 -